DrAlexLiu/OctoPrint-PiNozCam/docs/runtime-release.md

    Wheels.
 3. GitHub-hosted ARM64 builds the shared Rockchip runner and packages the three SoC-specific RKNN models.
-4. GitHub-hosted ARM64 builds the Jetson Orin Vulkan runner; real Orin hardware performs the final GPU qualification.
+4. GitHub-hosted ARM64 builds the AArch64 Vulkan runner; real Orin hardware performs the final GPU qualification.
+5. GitHub-hosted x86-64 builds the x86 Vulkan runner; the same artifact is qualified with NVIDIA and AMD ICDs.
-5. An ephemeral A733 self-hosted runner builds and tests the AWNN/VIPLite runtime because the vendor toolchain and NPU are board-specific.
+6. An ephemeral A733 self-hosted runner builds and tests the AWNN/VIPLite runtime because the vendor toolchain and NPU are board-specific.
-6. Download the workflow artifacts independently, verify their SHA-256 values, then execute the production pipe protocol on the matching hardware.
+7. Download the workflow artifacts independently, verify their SHA-256 values, then execute the production pipe protocol on the matching hardware.
-7. Upload compliant CPU and AArch64 Vulkan Wheels to PyPI.
+8. Upload compliant CPU and Vulkan Wheels to PyPI.
 Attach only the verified Rockchip and cleared A733 Wheels plus their checksum manifest to the immutable GitHub Release.

-The current source-build workflows cover x86-64 and all accelerator Wheels.
-A dedicated source-build workflow for the generic ARMHF and AArch64 CPU Wheels is still required before claiming that all eight release files are rebuilt by GitHub Actions.
+The source-build definitions now cover all nine Wheels: x86-64 CPU/GPU and ARMHF on GitHub x86 hosts, generic AArch64 CPU/GPU on GitHub ARM64, Rockchip on a GitHub ARM64/cross-build pair, and A733 with its ephemeral self-hosted board.
+The new ARMHF workflow must complete its first hosted run and its exact output must pass the real-board qualification before this becomes release evidence.

 The AArch64 Vulkan runner contains no Jetson-specific dependency.
 Jetson Orin is the currently qualified platform.
 Grace Hopper/GH200 and other AArch64